virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```

-Since the noise is defined in 3d space, and I noticed that bounding sphere at radius 3.0 produces the best result, I wanted to be able to resize the sphere, without changing its contents.
+Since the noise is defined in 3D space, and I noticed that a bounding sphere with a radius of 3.0 produces the best result, I wanted to be able to resize the sphere, without changing its contents.
 For that I add a `k` parameter that will properly scale values that need to be scaled down below.
-The smoothstep at the end is used to make colors more crisp.
+The smoothstep at the end is used to make colors more crisper.
-As we move through the volume, we are going to keep track of some state, mainly `total_density` that will tell us how dense the medium is so far:
+As we move through the volume, we are going to keep track of some state, mainly `total_density`, which will tell us how dense the medium is so far:

 ```glsl
 // ...